John-Abbott-College/6P3-Notes/lectures/azure-eventhub/index.md

 ---
 title: Azure EventHubs
+description: |
-subtitle: "More notes on how to send and receive events in C#"
+    More notes on how to send and receive events in C#
-date: 2025-04-28
+date: 2026-04-27
-categories: ["iot", ".NET"]
+blogpost: true
+category: IoT
+tags: IoT
+location: Lecture
 ---

 _The notes below were taken from the official Microsoft documentation page